The Shoe

 The Shoe is a hamlet in the parish of North Wraxall, in the north-west of Wiltshire in England.
 It lies at the junction of the Fosse Way (the old Roman road from Exeter to Lincoln) and the A420 (running from Bristol to Oxford).
-The settlement is named after the former inn called The Horse-shoe and is about 7 mi west of Chippenham and the same distance north east of Bath.
+The settlement is named after the former inn called The Horse-shoe and is about 7 mi west of Chippenham and the same distance northeast of Bath.

 Facilities

-There is a natural spring, which could suggest a historical settlement of some sort.
-The Shoe Inn, marked on the 1:25,000 Ordnance Survey map, has now become a private house, although a board for public notices and a post box are still outside; there was a public telephone box but this has now been relocated to the grounds of the Community Hall.
+The Shoe Inn, marked on the 1:25,000 Ordnance Survey map, has become a private house, although a board for public notices and a postbox are still outside.
 There is a garage, a row of cottages ("Fosse Cottages") and a few larger houses.
-Just off the Fosse Way, about 400 yards north of the A420 junction, lies the North Wraxall Village Hall, called the Community Hall, offering a playgroup and other amenities.
+Just off the Fosse Way, about 400 yards north of the A420 junction, lies the North Wraxall village hall, called the Community Hall, offering a playgroup and other amenities.